To earn a JD degree, a student must:

 Additional information regarding LLM degree requirements can be found on the LLM program website.

-The required first-year curriculum class may be used towards the required credit hours in the chosen specialization if it falls under that specialization’s list of approved courses or is approved by the Sr. Associate Dean for Academic Affairs (or their designee) to meet the specialization’s requirements.
+The required first-year curriculum course may be used towards the required credit hours in the chosen specialization if it falls under that specialization’s list of approved courses or is approved by the Sr. Associate Dean for Academic Affairs (or their designee) to meet the specialization’s requirements.

 Half-time for fall and spring semesters in the LLM program is defined as 4.5 credit hours.